MikeCaputo/kingston-ny-mtg/castle-siege/tests/bdd-tests.md

 AND that enemy base will no longer have the ability to take a turn, or have damage dealt to it AND that enemy base will no longer have a hover state

-### Scenario: The boss enemy base is defeated
+**Scenario: The boss enemy base is defeated**
 GIVEN I am a player
 AND I have started the game
 AND there is an opened enemy base
 AND that enemy base has more than 0 life total
-AND one or more players are located at that base
-WHEN I deal damage to the enemy base
+AND there is at least one living commander at this base WHEN I deal damage to the enemy base
 AND that causes the enemy life total to drop to 0 or below 0 AND that enemy is a boss